devonorourke/guano/Perlut/Perlut_workflow.md

 ## dropping samples

 There is an important tradeoff between the likelihood that a read is the result of index bleed versus a true representation of the amplicons in a sample; if one is to account and filter for index-bleed, then one is to likely reduce the number of reads in a sample.
 In addition, because the mock community proportion of reads was large in this run, the likelihood of index bleed is higher than if the positive control had a moderate number of reads (proportional to per-sample read numbers).
 There are additional filtering parameters applied to account for this, though these filtering parameters work best when the low-read number samples are discarded.
 The following code was executed to drop the samples with less than 4800 reads, as that value represented samples with less than 0.5% total reads indexed to this project on the lane.

+> note that a `dropd` directory was created to pass the output files into; the following command was executed within that `dropd` directory

 ```
 amptk remove \
--i /mnt/lustre/macmaneslab/devon/guano/NAU/p8-2/filt_fq/trim.demux.fq.gz \
+-i /mnt/lustre/macmaneslab/devon/guano/NAU/p8-2/illumina/trim.demux.fq.gz \
 -t 4800 \
 -o dropd.demux.fq